Potomac River Spill Update for March 6:

 The DC Department of Energy and Environment (DOEE) is the DC Government agency responsible for environmental and energy programs in the District of Columbia.
 DOEE is working to monitor impacts from this spill in the District, and will also monitor the long-term impacts to fish, wildlife, and the river.

-Right now, dozens of local, state, and federal agencies are working collaboratively to monitor the progress of repairs and impacts on the downstream community.
+Right now, local, state, and federal agencies are working collaboratively to monitor the progress of repairs and impacts on the downstream community.

 How to Understand the Test Results Below